nitishkumar42/Hospital-Managment-System-Dcare-Project/README.md

 # Hospital-Managment-System-Dcare-Project

-In this project I used technologies like HTML5, CSS3, Bootstrap, JavaScript for frontend and Advance Java, Servlets, JSP for backend and MySQL for database.
+Hospital management system project in java using JSP, servlet, Mysql, and eclipse for frontend I used HTML5, CSS3, Bootstrap, JavaScript.
+Its using java as core technology and Mysql as backend to manage the data records.
+The application is following the MVC architecture.
+HMS is a web application which is a help to manage the activity of an hospital Like Patient management, Doctor management, Manage appointments.
+Manage the records of patients.